These pages contain information about my work in parallel rendering.

 on over 15,000 CPU cores.

-I'm currently evaluating the use of GPU acceleration techniques for
+I'm currently working on adding new GPU acceleration techniques for